-The operation of the main engine, various types of auxiliary machinery, and handling of fuel oil results into production of sludge on board ships.
+The operation of the main engine, various types of auxiliary machinery, and handling of fuel oil results into the production of sludge on board ships.
 This sludge is stored in various engine room tanks and is discharged to shore facility or incinerated onboard.
 Also, various leakages from seawater and freshwater pumps, leakages from coolers, etc. generates bilges.

 In this article, we will see from where sludge and bilge are generated, how they are stored in engine room tanks, what record keeping is done, and how sludge and bilges are incinerated, evaporated, or discharged.